Optical manipulation of Rashba-split 2-Dimensional Electron Gas

 Here, the parameter $\alpha_{R}$ is the strength of the Rashba SOC (RSOC) in the system, and it depends on the atomic SOC as well as the electric field perpendicular to the surface (\textbf{E}$_{\perp}$).
 Experimentally, $\alpha_{R}$ can be extracted from the detailed dispersion of the spin-split subbands: the energy splitting of the subbands is given by $\Delta E_{R} = 2\alpha_{R}k$, and can be seen as a momentum-dependent Zeeman splitting caused by the pseudo-magnetic field -- or Rashba field -- $\textbf{B}_{R}\propto\textbf{k}\times\textbf{E}_{\perp}$; correspondingly, the momentum splitting is given by $\Delta k_{R} = 2\alpha_{R}m^{*}/\hbar^{2}$.

 We illustrate the inner workings of these parameters with the paradigmatic example of the spin field-effect transistor (spinFET), depicted in Fig.\,\ref{fig:fig1}\textbf{b}.
 In the pioneering concept of Datta and Das \cite{Datta:1990}, a Rashba-split two-dimensional electron gas (2DEG) in a channel of length $L$ is sandwiched between two spin-polarized leads.
-As electrons transit the Rashba 2DEG in the direction perpendicular to the Rashba field $\textbf{B}_{R}$, their spin precesses, acquiring a phase $\Delta\Theta = \Delta k_{R}L$.
+As electrons transit the 2DEG in the direction perpendicular to the Rashba field $\textbf{B}_{R}$, their spin precesses, acquiring a phase $\Delta\Theta = \Delta k_{R}L$ (assuming the chemical potential lies above the bands' degeneracy point).
 Switching between the {0}/{1} logic operation – corresponding to the low/high resistance state in the device – is achieved by tuning $\Delta k_{R}$ such that the electron spin at $L$ aligns to that of the drain lead.
-As $\Delta k_{R}$ is proportional to $\alpha_{R}$, the operation of such a device relies primarily on the possibility to tune the RSOC, typically realized by gating the 2DEG.
+As $\Delta k_{R}$ is proportional to $\alpha_{R}$, the operation of such a device relies primarily on the possibility to tune the RSOC, typically realized by gating the 2DEG \cite{Chuang:2015}.